Projects

 Size of building: 15 sqm

 Additional design team: Ida Nordesjö.
-This project was developed during our ’Arkitektstudio WRB’ time period.
+This project was developed during our ’Arkitektstudio WRB’ era.

 Images: Bleak, Johan Israelsson